voiceittech/voiceit3-web-sdk/README.md

 In the email input, type: 'demo@voiceit.io'.
 In the password input, type: 'voiceit123'.
 After submitting the form, further verification/enrollment methods will appear that you can test out.

 ## Incorporating the Kit
 Parts of the Example can be incorporated for any specific use-case.
-Each type (voice, face, and video), and each action (enrollment, and verification w/wo Liveness), can be implemented independently, providing a total of 27 use-cases (such as voice-only verification, or face and voice enrollment, or video-only verification w/ Liveness, to name a few).
+Each type (voice, face, and video), and each action (enrollment, and verification w/wo Liveness), can be implemented independently, providing a total of 27 different use-cases (such as voice-only verification, or face enrollment and video verification, or video-only verification w/ Liveness, to name a few).
 For any such use-case, a backend and fronted implementation is required:

 ### Backend Implementation
 Please copy the folder voiceit2-web-login-example/voiceItBackEnd to you project root.